RussCoder/djvujs/_src/_how_to_use.md

 in order to start the local server (you may change the port as you wish).
 Then just open [http://localhost:5000/](http://localhost:5000/) and you will see the viewer.

+## Programmatic API

-Furthermore, the viewer has a program API, which allows to open djvu files programmatically:
+Furthermore, the viewer has an API, which allows to open djvu files programmatically:

 - `loadDocument(buffer, name = "***", config = null)` - accepts the `ArrayBuffer` and a name of a document which should be shown at footer (it's optional).
 - `async loadDocumentByUrl(url, config = null)` - loads the documents as an `ArrayBuffer` and then invokes the previous method.